Wolemercy/wolemercy/README.md

 - 👨🏾‍💻 Python🐍, JavaScript, Django, Django Rest Framework, PostgreSQL, SQLite, Git, GitHub Actions, HTML, CSS, BootStrap
 - 🔭 I’m currently working on cool python projects
-- 🌱 I’m currently learning to use AWS infrastructure
+- 🌱 I’m currently bolstering my AWS skills and knowledge of computer networking
 - 👯 I’m looking to collaborate on exciting software engineering projects
 - 🤔 I’m looking for help with gigs and job opportunities
 - 💬 Ask me about anything!
 - 📫 How to reach me: wolemercy@gmail.com
 - ⚡ Fun fact: In addition to code, I also write poetry and [letters](http://substack.com/wolemercy).
-- 🤡 A pun: If your boss' name is Pascal, the bar for a good job must be high.
+- 🤡 A dry joke: If your boss' name is Pascal, the bar for a good job must be high.
 In fact, you'll always be working under pressure